Airports in Japan: The No-Stress Guide to Landing Like a Pro

 • You can lose hours (and sanity) on transfers you didn’t expect.

-Japan has lots of airports, some are global gateways, many are domestic/regional workhorses.
+Japan has lots of airports, a total of 98 airports in standard references, but totals can change over time; some are global gateways, many are domestic/regional workhorses.

 International gateways vs domestic/regional airports: